-ISICEM: Septic shock death equal with high, low BP targetMarch 19th, 2014 in Cardiology /
+ISICEM: Septic shock death equal with high, low BP targetMarch 19, 2014 in Medicine & Health / Cardiology

 (HealthDay)—For patients with septic shock undergoing resuscitation, 28- and 90-day mortality is not significantly different with high- or low-target arterial pressure.
 This research was published online March 18 in the New England Journal of Medicine to coincide with presentation at the International Symposium on Intensive Care and Emergency Medicine, held from March 18 to 21 in Brussels.